-- Age: middle-aged adults (dermatofibromas are rarely found in children)
+- Age: adults (dermatofibromas are rarely found in children)

-Dermatofibromas generally cause no symptoms.
-However, it is always important to see a physician about any new skin growth.
+SymptomsThese bumps rarely cause symptoms.
+However, it is always important to see a doctor about any new skin growth.
+Dermatofibromas are:

-- They are darker for individuals with darker skin.
+- Are darker in individuals with darker skin

-- Found most often on the legs, but may also appear on the arms or trunk of the body
+- Found most often on the legs, but may also appear on the arms or torso of the body

 - Small in size (3-10 millimeters)

-- Raised from the skin and may bleed if damaged (For example, if you shave over a dermatofibroma, it can bleed.)
+- Raised from the skin and may bleed if damaged (eg, a dermatofibroma can bleed if you shave over it)